lepture/authlib/README.md

 </details>

 <details>
-<summary>🎁 RFC7523: JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants</summary>
+<summary>🎉 RFC7523: JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants</summary>

 - [ ] Using JWTs as Client Authorization
 - [x] Using JWTs as Authorization Grants